awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/private-offers-overview.md

 1. Choose **REVIEW OFFER**\.

-1. On the **Review Offer** page, verify the offer information and the PDF file\.
-Then do one of the following:
+1. On the **Review Offer** page, verify the offer information and the PDF file, and then do one of the following:
    +  If the offer is correct, choose **EXTEND OFFER**\.
    +  If the offer is incorrect, choose **EDIT OFFER** and make any required changes\.